 dryness of your skin, lips, eyes, or nose (you may have nosebleeds);

 cold symptoms such as stuffy nose, sneezing, sore throat.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect isotretinoin?
+What other drugs will affect Claravis?

-Tell your doctor about all other medicines you use, especially:
+Tell your doctor about all your other medicines, especially:

 More about Claravis (isotretinoin)

 - Check interactions